A Misguided Lord -

 He arched a dark eyebrow.
-“I was calming strolling.
+“I was calmly strolling.
 You are the one who careened through the crowd without looking where you were going.”

 Eleanor gasped.
-Of all the nerve.
+Of all the nerve!
 “As I do not have your height, I can’t see nearly as well as you.
-I do apologize.”
+However, I do apologize.”
 She jerked her elbows from his hands and grasped her skirt.
 “If you will excuse me, I promise to watch my step and stay out of your way.”
 With a huff, she lifted her chin and marched to her grandparents.
-If this is what she expected from the gentlemen in London, Eleanor wasn’t sure she wanted to marry.
+If this is what she expected from the gentlemen in London, Eleanor wasn’t sure she wished to marry.

 “Where have you been?”
 Her grandfather, Earl Stanhope, hissed in her ear from behind.
 “You are here to meet a proper gentleman so you can marry and be settled.”